-During winter, not only our bodies need some extra pampering & nourishment.
-Our souls & minds need it too.
-Especially during this season, as our energy levels are a bit lower, and even nature slows down.
-However, we all have our daily work & tasks to complete.
+No matter which season we are in, not only our bodies need some nourishment – our souls & minds need it too.
+Especially now, a year into this pandemic, we all deserve a serious pat on the back for making it so far.
+However, often life gets in the way – we all have our daily work & tasks to complete.
 Often, this constant running towards do-ing, and not giving our bodies our minds the change to be, leaves us tired, drained, burn out.
 Luckily, there’s ways to avoid this.
 Here are 6 mindful ways to take care during winter season.

 Mindfulness invites us to slow down and live in this present moment.
 It allows us to snap out of the auto-pilot mode and tune in with our reality by simply observing it and becoming aware of it.